haiquangtran/Exam-Notes/README.md

 - An inline frame is used to embed another document within the current HTML document.
 - New attributes in HTML 5:
   - sandbox = allow-forms, allow-same-origin, allow-scripts, allow-top-navigation
+- The sandbox attribute should always be used to restrict what data can be placed into an iFrame.

 # JavaScript